Nicola & Aurélia

 He soon gave the task to Michel Fabrickant who quickly became in charge of the whole project.
 This mountaineer in love with the “Isle of Beauty” remembered Loiseau’s book about the different trails that he’d walked in Corsica and favoured it as his main source of inspiration to publish his own Guidebook on Corsican Mountains.

 Five years later, Fabrickant’s team set up the first few markings of the “Fra Li Monti” itinerary.
 The GR20 was born.
-Public opinion was very much doubtful that this itinerary would really work, but the creation of the Natural Regional Park of Corsica in 1972 quickly dispelled people’s doubts.
+Public opinion was very much doubtful that this itinerary would really work, but the creation of the Natural Regional Park of Corsica or PNRC in 1972 quickly dispelled people’s doubts.
 It also emphasized the importance of such a project, especially considering the rural depopulation that many villages were facing in the 1970s.
 From then on, the GR20 acquired a political and economic dimension and soon became the symbol of rural life and Corsican Mountains.

 In order to strengthen the project, the Natural Regional Park started renovating old mountain huts and building new refuges for this grande randonnée